AndyV773/PP5/README.md

 This project leverages advanced Machine Learning techniques to analyze and predict stock movements for Phoenix Group Holdings plc.
 Our goal is to provide accurate, data-driven insights to help investors make informed decisions.
 By evaluating key market indicators, and historical performance, Predictometer delivers powerful predictions to optimize investment strategies and manage risk effectively

+<h2 style="color:crimson; font-weight: bold;">⚠️ Disclaimer</h2>

+> This application is intended for informational and educational purposes only.
+Stock markets are inherently volatile, and predictions made by this application are not guaranteed.
+The user assumes full responsibility for any investment decisions made based on the analysis provided.
+It is highly recommended to perform your own research and consider consulting with a financial advisor before making trading decisions

+> The developers are not liable for any financial losses or damages resulting from the use of this application.
+Always use stop-loss strategies to minimize risk

 ![screenshot of main page at am i responsive](docs/readme_images/responsive.png)

 The project is accessible at: